Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD: Lattice Simulation

 The above expressions can be further simplified into the fitting form

-where $c_0$ corresponds to the bare quasi-matrix elements, $\Delta E=E_1-E_0$ denotes the energy gap between the ground state and the first excited state.
+where $c_0$ corresponds to the bare quasimatrix elements and $\Delta E=E_1-E_0$ denotes the energy gap between the ground state and the first excited state.

-The ground state effective energy $E_0$ is obtained by fitting the 2pt function in Eq.~(\ref{eq:joint_fit}).
-After obtaining the ground state effective energy $E_0 (P_z)$ under different momenta, we fit for the dispersion relation
+The ground-state effective energy $E_0$ is obtained by fitting the 2pt function in Eq.~(\ref{eq:joint_fit}).
+After obtaining the ground-state effective energy $E_0 (P_z)$ under different momenta, we fit for the dispersion relation

-The quadratic term with lattice spacing $a$ is included to parameterize the discretization effects.
+The quadratic term with lattice spacing $a$ is included to parametrize the discretization effects.
 The fitting results of each ensemble are shown in Fig.~\ref{fig:disp_rel}.
-The result of $c_2$ and $c_3$ is shown in Table ~\ref{Tab:disp_rel}.
+The result of $k_2$ and $k_3$ is shown in Table ~\ref{Tab:disp_rel}.

 To obtain bare matrix elements $c_0$, we apply the joint fit of 2pt and the ratio of 3pt to 2pt at several $t_{\mathrm{sep}}$s.
-For the ensembles C24P29 and C32P29, the fit range of 2pt starts from $t=2a$ while for the ensemble C24P90, the excited states decay faster, and the fit range starts from $t=1a$.
-The correlators are Jackknife resampled before fitting.
+For the ensembles C24P29 and C32P29, the fit range of 2pt starts from $t=2a$, while for the ensemble C24P90, the excited states decay faster, and the fit range starts from $t=1a$.
+The correlators are jackknife resampled before fitting.
 For each $t_{sep}$ of the ratio, we choose the fit range as $t\in [ 1,t_{sep}-1]$ to eliminate the contribution of higher excited states.

 For the nucleon case, the source and sink are symmetric, allowing us to set $c_1=c_2$.
 However, for the dibaryon system, the correlator consists of a hexaquark source and a dibaryon sink, so we treat $c_1$ and $c_2$ as two independent variables.
 Given the significant correlation between the 2pt and the ratio, we combine the data of the 2pt and the ratio into one correlation matrix in the fitting.
-In Fig.~\ref{fig:fit_examp}, we plot the ratio of 3pt to 2pt, taking the largest momentum case of the dibaryon system as an example.
+In Fig.~\ref{fig:fit_examp}, we plot the ratio of 3pt to 2pt, taking the largest-momentum case of the dibaryon system as an example.
 Fitting results of other momenta and for the nucleon are shown in Appendix~\ref{subsec：data_ana}.
-The ground state contribution $c_0$ obtained by the fit is shown as the gray band.
+The ground-state contribution $c_0$ obtained by the fit is shown as the gray band.
 Our fitting results are compared with the original data, demonstrating that the data for each $t_{sep}$ can be well described by the fit.